syncfusion/ej2-vue-docs/src/grid/grid/selection.md

 ## Toggle selection

-The Toggle selection allows to perform selection and unselection of the particular row or cell.
+The Toggle selection allows to perform selection and unselection of the particular row or cell or column.
 To enable toggle selection, set [`enableToggle`](../api/grid/selectionSettings/#enabletoggle) property of the selectionSettings as true.
-If you click on the selected row or cell then it will be unselected and vice versa.
+If you click on the selected row or cell or column then it will be unselected and vice versa.

 {% tab template="grid/select/default" %}